Family of attainable geometric quantum speed limits: Attainablity and tightness

+\textit{Tightness.-}As mentioned above, our proposed three QSLTs are all attainable for any given initial state in the sense of evolution along the geodesic, as shown in Figure. \ref{qsl_fig} (a).
+Thus, the tightness is meaningless.
+For our main results, we have given a complete story.
+However, in the literature, one could always consider the concept of tightness, which actually points to a different scenario.

+We have said that QSL has different understandings.
+Once a particular trajectory or a fixed quantum system is considered, one always expects to find out which QSLT can be closer to the minimal evolution time, which is a different understanding of QSLT from the frame of Figure. \ref{qsl_fig} (a).
+In this sense, our QSLTs can usually serve as the lower bound of the QSLT for the case of fixed trajectories or fixed initial and final states, etc., unless the considered dynamics are the saturation dynamics mentioned above.
+However, it is challenging to evaluate the tightness of a QSLT accurately.
+A typical example is that given initial and final states in open systems, as shown in Figure. \ref{qsl_fig} (c), the QSLT depends on the infinitely many evolution trajectories for a given pair of initial and final states.
+It is impossible to exhaust all the potential dynamics if there is no other limit.

-From a different perspective, if one could find one QSLT is always larger than the other for any allowed dynamics, we can say that the larger QSLT is tighter than the smaller one, even though neither is attainable.
-Of course, combining both bounds can provide a tighter one if two QSLTs present inconsistent form for different trajectories.
-Even if the QSLT was attainable for any given pair of initial and final states, evaluating a QSLT for given dynamics can at least reveal how the evolution is close (tight) to the optimal (attainable) trajectory, besides whether the dynamics saturate the QSLT.
-In this sense, we will study the tightness of QSLT mainly by evaluating the QSLT subject to some dynamics with given initial states.
+From a different perspective, if one could find one QSLT is always more significant than the other for any allowed dynamics, the larger QSLT is tighter than the smaller one, even though neither is attainable.
+Therefore, evaluating a QSLT for given dynamics can at least reveal how the evolution is close (tight) to the optimal (attainable) trajectory.
+So, combining different QSLT bounds can provide a tighter one if they present inconsistent forms for the same dynamics.
+In this sense, our QSLT family offers a very significant result.
+Since our QSLT family depends on an adjustable function, one can obtain a tight and optimal QSLT $ \tau_{qsl}^{opt}$ by maximizing all potential functions $f(\cdot)$, i.e.,